mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 saying.
 Right.
 So, um, you were saying listen to your customers.
 Um, where, what I have seen, um, in the early days, it was more a top-down approach, right?

-It was like we.
-Get, for example, , right?
+It was like we want Git, for example, right?
 So now we have, you know, this tool or we have this hammer, let's, let's put it that way, right?
 We have this hammer, uh, that works very well and we want everybody to use it, right?
 Independent of their situation.
 Um, or we want, you know, that everybody does